 However, these are benchmarks taken on computers that have been decked out with different storage drive-specific firmware protocols (UASP, for example) and other features used to get the most out of SSD performance.
 Meanwhile, Xbox One consoles aren’t exactly multi-purpose devices and can provide only so much in terms of optimizing storage.
 So, because of various software and hardware reasons, SSDs will get bottlenecked by the less than perfect Xbox One and Xbox One S USB 3.0 connection.

 You will still get a huge boost over even the fastest 5400RPM drives, but the main issue here is paying almost 10 times more money for roughly 2 times faster loading times.
 For some users, this exchange is worth achieving the best gaming experience you can get, but for most, the slightly slower yet much cheaper 7200RPM or SSHD options will provide enough performance.
-But, if you do still want to get yourself a super-fast SSD, check out our Best External SSDs Buying Guide to find the best Xbox One S SSD for your needs.

 SSD loading speed tests

-A bunch of games were already installed on our Xbox One S, so we tested loading speeds in them and then transferred them to the external SSD to test again.
+A bunch of games was already installed on our Xbox One S, so we tested loading speeds on them and then transferred them to the external SSD to test again.
 We ran each test three times and the average is shown in the table below, with the margin of error between the average and separate tests being 1.5 seconds max.
 For each game, the first test was a cold boot, but the following two tests were done after exiting the game from the Home screen.